halcyondude/delorean-metrics/dlrnapi-dashboard/README.md

 - feed-dashboard.log will be created and has the full debug output.
 - history.yml is what the dashboard uses as a cache.
 If you're hacking on this and getting unexpected behaviors, nuke that.
-- RubyMine, WebStorm, and PyCharm are all very useful.
 - Check out the [http://smashing.github.io](http://smashing.github.io) for more information.

 # Contributing